gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     | The fill method applies the fill in-place to the image.
     | Don't use with built-in images since they are read-only and cannot be altered.

-| The code below sets all the pixels to a bightness of 6.
+| The code below sets all the pixels to a brightness of 6.

 .. code-block:: python